-The main towns people tend to stay in are in the town of Breckenridge, Frisco, Avon or Vail.
+The main towns people tend to stay in are Breckenridge, Frisco, Avon or Vail.
 If driving to and from Denver remember that the weekend traffic can be terrible on I-70 during the ski season, therefore be prepared for long waits.

 © All Rights Reserved COnativeJM

 Winter Park first opened in the winter of 1939 and then Mary Jane was opened in 1975.
 Although bother ski hills have there own base area, they share a common ticket.
 With 57% of the hill being advance or expert makes this a ski area for the better skier.
 The mountain reaches as 12,060 feet making for a great views above the tree line.
 It is also possible to reach this mountain by train avoiding the annoying traffic on I-70 and a hair raising mountain pass.